Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

 Bloggers often create a graphic to accompany their blog post which makes a social media post stand out.
 It’s generally just the title of the blog post with an image and the blog URL — perhaps with blogger’s name or social media handle too.

-There are certain size dimensions that are ideal for different social media platforms as outlined here by Louise M. (Don’t worry, the tools we’re going to show you generate the correct size automatically).
+There are certain size dimensions that are ideal for different social media platforms as outlined here by Louise M. (Tip: If you’re using Canva which we will explain below, it will generate the correct size automatically).

 Here is another example we prepared for International Dot Day.
 This sort of thing can really help the time-poor reader.